Hadi-Ml/Rock-Paper-Scissors/README.md

 ## 📂 Project Structure

-RockPaperScissorsGame/
+RockPaperScissorsGame

-├── rock_paper_scissors_game.py    # Main game logic and execution (Python source code) ├── RockPaperScissorsGame.exe      # Executable version for Windows
+├── rock_paper_scissors_game.py    # Main game logic and execution (Python source code)

+├── Rock_Paper_Scissors/           # Folder containing the executable and its dependencies

+│   └── RockPaperScissorsGame.exe  # The executable file

+│   └── ... (other necessary files/folders for the executable)

 └── README.md                      # Project documentation (this file)

 ---